tournasdim/Laravel4-getgravatar/readme.md

 ##Un-Installing the package :
 1. Remove this package's registration from Laravel's `composer.json` file
 2. Remove Gravatar Service Provider from config file `app/config/app.php`
-3. Remove the alias from the config file `app/config/app.php` file
+3. Remove the alias from the config file `app/config/app.php`
 3. If step 4 of the installation process was implemented , manually remove the "tournasdim" directory from `app/config/packages` directory .
 Instead of manually removing this directory , alternatively use the CLI  : `php artisan gravatar:uninstall `
 4. Run a `composer update`  command .